 There are a lot of volunteer organizations that help people with disabilities in the gaming area, so if you wish to support or learn more about them, you can start here:

-If you have your personal story or personal request, our team is always here to listen to you: reach out to us on Facebook, reWASD Forum, and Discord text chat.
+If you have your personal story or personal request, our team is always here to listen to you: reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse..
 Let’s make gaming world enjoyable together!